wlandau/wlandau.github.io/_posts/2017-07-28-memoization.md

 ## Efficiency gains

 <p>
 <a href="https://en.wikipedia.org/wiki/Memoization">Memoization</a> is the practice of storing the return values of function calls for later use.
-A memoized function simply reads a previous result if called a second time with the same inputs.
-With this approach, implemented with the <a href="https://CRAN.R-project.org/package=memoise">memoise package</a> in R, you can skip redundant work and save time.
+A memoized function simply reads a prior result if called a second time with the same inputs.
+With this approach, implemented in the <a href="https://CRAN.R-project.org/package=memoise">memoise package</a> in R, you can skip redundant work and save time.
 </p>

 <pre><code>library(memoise)